Haile Selassie: Postwar

 Despite his centralisation policies that had been made before World War II, Selassie still found himself unable to push for all the programmes he wanted.
-In 1942, he attempted to institute a progressive tax scheme, but this failed due to opposition from the nobility, and only a flat tax was passed; in 1951, he agreed to reduce this as well.
+In 1942, he attempted to institute a progressive tax scheme, but this failed because of opposition from the nobility, and only a flat tax was passed; in 1951, he agreed to reduce this as well.
 Ethiopia was still "semi-feudal", and the Emperor's attempts to alter its social and economic form by reforming its modes of taxation met with resistance from the nobility and clergy, which were eager to resume their privileges in the post-war era.
 Where Selassie actually did succeed in effecting new land taxes, the burdens were often still passed by the landowners onto the peasants.